CITADEL: A Semi-Supervised Active Learning Framework for Malware Detection Under Continuous Distribution Drift: Evaluation

-We begin by evaluating \system and prior methods in a static temporal setting, where neither active learning nor model retraining is performed.
-In this setup, models are trained once on an initial labeled dataset and evaluated on future, temporally shifted data without any incremental updates.
-This evaluation highlights each model's ability to generalize under distributional shifts and provides a direct measure of concept drift severity.
+We first compare \system with prior methods in a static temporal setting, where neither active learning nor model retraining is performed.
+Models are trained once on an initial labeled dataset and evaluated on future, temporally shifted data without incremental updates.
+This setting highlights each model's ability to generalize under distributional shift and provides a direct measure of concept drift severity.

+\paragraphB{Experimental Setup} For the baseline comparison, we follow the training and evaluation protocol described in Section~\ref{sec:common-setup}.
+In this setting, no active learning or model retraining are performed; models are trained once on the initial labeled data and evaluated on future, temporally shifted test sets without retraining.
+We compare \system against representative baseline methods.
+TRANSCENDENT~\cite{transcendent} uses conformal prediction to reject uncertain samples without adaptation.
+CADE~\cite{yang2021cade} detects out-of-distribution samples using a contrastive autoencoder but does not update the model.
+Chen-AL~\cite{chen2023continuous} applies hierarchical contrastive learning for drift adaptation.
+We also include a FixMatch and FlexMatch baseline using image-based augmentations, which are not designed for binary malware features.
+Furthermore, we evaluate MORSE~\cite{wu2023grim}, which applies FixMatch-based SSL to noisy malware datasets.
+In contrast, \system employs Bernoulli bit-flip augmentation and is trained with a 40\% label ratio.

+\paragraphB{Results} Table~\ref{tab:baseline_results} shows that all baseline methods suffer substantial performance degradation over time due to concept drift.
+On APIGraph, \system achieves 67.2\% F1 using only 40\% labeled data, outperforming Chen-AL by nearly 7\% and reducing the FNR by over 1.8\%.
+Similar trends are observed on Chen-AZ, where \system attains 59.4\% F1, approximately 12\% higher than Chen-AL with a 10\% reduction in FNR.
+On LAMDA, \system achieves 30.9\% F1, significantly outperforming Chen-AL by 22.6\%, highlighting the limitations of static retraining and supervised contrastive learning.
+Across all datasets, baselines consistently underperform without active learning, and FixMatch with image-based augmentations performs particularly poorly, underscoring the need for malware-specific feature transformations.
+These findings emphasize that semi-supervised learning with tailored augmentations is essential for maintaining performance under drift, especially in low-label regimes.

-\paragraphB{Experimental Setup} For the baseline experiments, we follow the same training and evaluation protocol described in Section~\ref{sec:common-setup}.
+\if 0 \paragraphB{Experimental Setup} For the baseline experiments, we follow the same training and evaluation protocol described in Section~\ref{sec:common-setup}.
 In this specific setup, however, no active learning or model updating is applied; models are trained once on the initial labeled data and evaluated on future test sets without any incremental retraining or adaptation.

 We compare our system with several representative methods.
 TRANSCENDENT~\cite{transcendingtranscend} that uses conformal prediction to reject uncertain predictions without adapting the model.
 CADE~\cite{yang2021cade} relies on a contrastive autoencoder to detect out-of-distribution (OOD) samples but lacks any adaptation mechanism.
 Chen-AL~\cite{chen2023continuous} applies \textit{hierarchical contrastive loss}.
 We also include a FixMatch baseline that uses the original augmentation designed for image classification, which is not optimized for binary malware representations.
 Furthermore, we evaluate MORSE~\cite{wu2023grim}, which applies FixMatch-SSL for malware detection on noisy datasets. n contrast, \system introduces a bit-flip augmentation with a Bernoulli distribution variant, trained at a 40\% label ratio.
 For a fair comparison with MORSE, we adopt the same experimental setup across experiments.